How a Lasting Power of Attorney can help with making medical and financial decisions for your next of kin when capacity is lost

 - Nima Stepney, Partner

-Kate Garraway’s heart-breaking story of her husband Derek’s year-long battle with Covid has been made even more complicated by the lack of legal protection she and Derek had in place.
+Kate Garraway’s heart-breaking story of her husband Derek’s year-long battle with Covid was made more complicated by the lack of legal protection she and Derek had in place.
 Kate was unable to access funds to manage her husband’s care or refinance her mortgage.
 She didn’t even have the legal right to see his medical notes, owing to data protection.

 -